arduino/arduino-pro-content/content/tutorials/portenta-h7/por-ard-ble/content.md

 ## What you will learn

--   Enabling the BLE on the Protenta H7.
+-   Enabling BLE connectivity on the Portenta H7.
--   Connecting the Portenta to an external BLE Mobile Application (In this case [nrfconnect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) by Nordic Semiconductor).
+-   Connecting the Portenta to an external BLE Mobile Application (In this case [nRF Connect](https://www.nordicsemi.com/Software-and-tools/Development-Tools/nRF-Connect-for-mobile) by Nordic Semiconductor).

 ## Required hardware and software